PhonologicalCorpusTools/SLP-AA-old-/docs/source/transcription_process.rst

       :width: 90%
       :align: center

-   This feature may be particularly useful for transcribing symmetrical signs.
+   This function may be particularly useful for transcribing symmetrical signs.

    .. image:: static/paste_result.png
       :width: 90%